mbuerke/personal_website/content/event/VR/index.md

 ---
-title: Assessing Anger Rumination
+title: "Considerations for the Use of Virtual Reality for the Study of Suicidality"

-event: Summer Undergraduate Research Experience
+event: Suicide Research Symposium
 event_url:

-location: Kent State University
+location: Virtual

-summary: Three-minute thesis presentation
+summary:
 abstract:

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2017-10-04"
+date: "2022-06-16"
 date_end:
 all_day: true

 # Schedule page publish date (NOT talk date).
 publishDate:

-authors: [Buerke, M.]
+authors: [Buerke, M., Caulfield, N., Karnick, A., Capron, D.W.]
-tags:
+tags: [suicide, virtual reality, methodology]

 # Is this a featured talk? (true/false)
 featured: false